Faculty/Staff Work/Life

 Understanding and Responding to Toddler Tantrums

-Whether a child’s behavior during a tantrum is to hit, cry, kick or scream, these emotionally turbulent moments can cause caregivers to feel overwhelm, tension, guilt, sadness, or anger.
-In order to remain calm and patient supporters for children who are in the midst of a tantrum, we must first understand what is biologically happening.
-Only then can we focus on responding and assisting children to eliminate the big emotions they are feeling.
+Whether a child’s behavior during a tantrum is to hit, cry, kick or scream, these emotionally turbulent moments can cause caregivers to feel overwhelm, guilt, sadness, or anger.
+To remain calm and patient while supporting a child in the midst of a tantrum, we must first understand the biological processes at play.
+Only then can we focus on responding and supporting children to eliminate the big emotions they are feeling.
 In this workshop we will: - Learn about the different types of tantrums - Look at what happens in the body when a child is having a tantrum - Discuss why they occur and what can cause them - Identify ways of responding and being present to support your child during a tantrum - And how tantrums can actually connect you with your child more.

 Register